eleniums/mining-post/README.md

 - [ ] Related to ranks, adjust salaries.
 Should start with a very low salary.
 - [ ] Add a mine/dig option?
 Use pickaxes to get minerals?
 - [ ] Maybe a prospect option to find more land?
+- [ ] Put instructions in a markdown file and use embed to add to handler

 # Types of stock
 - Commodity